Search by topic, passage, or keyword

 Woe to Those Trusting in Military Defense

-This chapter starts out with Isaiah prophesying a time of righteousness and justice.
-He talks about a king who will reign in this time (vv 1-4).
+Isaiah prophesied a time of righteousness and justice.
+He talked about a king who would reign in that time (vv.
+1-4).
 No historical king ever fit this description.
-The prophet is speaking of a time when godly conditions that shall be “as the …
+The prophet was speaking of a time when godly conditions shall prevail.
+The blind shall see, the deaf shall hear, and the ignorant shall …

 Right Thoughts Result in Right Actions